Calculator content review

 Keep attribution comparisons consistent: platforms, windows, currencies, and inclusion of tax or shipping may differ.
 A strong reported ROAS can also reflect customers who would have purchased without an ad.
 Combine the output with store-level profit trends, customer acquisition cost, and repeat-purchase evidence before making large budget changes.

-How to use this calculator
+How to use it

 - Choose one campaign or reporting period and enter its advertising spend.